Little Chapel in the Woods: Awards and recognition

+Coreen Mary Spellman - Stencil painting, Assistant Stained Glass.

+In the years since its dedication, the Chapel has undergone no major renovation or refurbishment.

+“The chapel is not limited to students and alums, and for a lot of people, this is the only time they spend on campus,” Dr. Richard Nicholas says.”
+The Chapel, both the history and the beauty of it, is something to share.

 Stained glass windows

 The stained glass windows found inside the Little Chapel were designed to the theme "Women Ministering to the Human Needs."
 Each window pays respect to women in that particular profession.
 Graduate student Beatrice Paschall supervised the careful design and construction of each window.
+The stained glass windows found inside the Little Chapel were designed to the theme "Women Ministering to the Human Needs."
+Each window pays respect to women in that particular profession.
+Graduate student Beatrice Paschall supervised the careful design and construction of each window.

 The Motherhood Window sits directly over the altar and symbolizes woman as Mother.
 It is the largest of all the windows in the chapel and the most prominent in position.
 The illustrations found within the stained glass represent ideals derived from the Biblical conception of motherhood found in Proverbs.
 These include spiritual strength, desire, leadership, kindness, loyalty and love.
+This window is designed in three panels with motifs at the top, middle, and bottom.
+The panels illustrate ideas derived from the Biblical conception of the mother in the characterizing words of King Lemuel Proverbs Two yukka borders extend from base to top on either side of the figures.
+They symbolize vitality of the heart and mind, and the resilience of the spirit in women.

 The Nursing Window is dedicated to woman as nurse.
 This window pays homage to all of the women who paved the road toward modern day nursing.
-The large figure in the center of the window represents the ideal nurse.
+The large figure in the center of the window represents the ideal nurse: the women of history whose life work was establishing the service of nursing, the second symbol representing medical care and nursing on the Texas Woman’s University campus, and third, a large central figure representing the ideal or universal nurse.
+Historical figures represented in the window are Florence Nightingale, the founder of modern nursing, and Clara Barton, the founder of the International Red Cross.

 The Teaching Window is dedicated to woman as teacher.
 The window pays homage to all of the women who used their knowledge as a tool to educate the minds of others.
 The central figure represents Helen Keller and her teacher Anne Sullivan.
+The theme of the Teaching Window can be found at the bottom with a representation of the five senses that become our feelings and understanding.
+Four senses are depicted as asleep, while the fifth sense is rousing to consciousness.
+Above the depiction of the senses is Mary Lyon, founder of Mt.
+Holyoke, holding a replica of the main building.